MattCage/TicTacToe/README.md

 In *Prj.TicTacToe* there are two players, X and O. X is always the first player.
 Click a blank space on the grid to mark it with your sign and try to be the first who gets three of same marks in a row.

 ## Compatibility
-*Prj.TicTacToe* works on any device which has a web browser installed.
+*Prj.TicTacToe* works on any device with a web browser installed.

-**Note**: At this moment, its planned UI works better on smartphones.
-It runs also on tablets, desktops etc., but final experience and appeal may (*will*, to be honest) vary.
+**Note**: At this moment, its planned UI works better on smartphones; the game runs on tablets, desktops etc. as well, but final experience and appeal may (*will*, to be honest) vary.

 This game works and has been tested on:
-- Chrome
+- Chrome (Android, Windows)
-- Firefox
+- Firefox (Windows)
 - Internet Explorer 8+
-- Opera
+- Opera (Windows)

-Originally developed, and best viewed, on Google Chrome.
+Developed and best viewed on Google Chrome.

 ## Credits
 Original code has been written by **Marco Bruti** and comes from his book [*Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*](http://www.amazon.it/gp/product/B00DHIRW4Y).